amuhebwa/messenger-bot-tutorial/Tutorial.md

 ### *Act on what the user messages*

 1. What happens when the user clicks on a message button or card?
-It sends the payload to the Bot.
+It sends the *payload* to the Bot.
 Give it a try.

 2. Click on Help Me Apply and watch your log.
 You will see this:
     ```
     Stub: process the postback
     ```

 3. Next, let's update the Bot code to process the postback.
-Your bot will receive the payload assocaited with the button, and can decide how to process it.
+Your bot will receive the payload associated with the button, and can decide how to process it.
 For now we will just echo it to the User.

     Replace this:
     ```javascript